Athletics at the 2012 Summer Olympics – Women's 800 metres: Race description

 While heat 3 and heat 5 of the qualifying round allowed some athletes to run as slow as 2:07s or 2:08s and qualify, the semifinals were decidedly quicker.
-In heat 1, Pamela Jelimo and Ekaterina Poistogova managed to qualify virtually together in mid 1:59s, those were the slowest times.
+In heat 1, Pamela Jelimo and Ekaterina Guliyev (Poistogova at the time) managed to qualify virtually together in mid 1:59s, those were the slowest times.
 In heat two, 2009 World Champion Caster Semenya challenged the field, leading Elena Arzhakova, Janeth Jepkosgei Busienei and Alysia Johnson Montaño into the finals.
 Halima Hachlaf ran 1:58.84 and didn't make the final.
 In the third heat, virtual newcomer Francine Niyonsaba finished with 1:58.67 on the clock, a new national record for Burundi.

 In the final, Montaño went to the front, with Jelimo and Jepkosgei Busienei on her shoulder, while Savinova and Semenya went to the back.
 The front-running Montaño hit the halfway mark in 56.31.
 Those positions held through 500 metres, when Jelimo charged out to a big lead down the back stretch, Montaño started to slow while Savinova started to move forward.
 At the 600 metre line, there was a confluence of runners moving forward meeting those moving backward.
 Savinova on the outside found herself in second place, though Jelimo had a 4-metre lead.
 Semenya was behind the wall of runners.
 In the next 100 metres, Savinova caught Jelimo, passing into the lead at the head of the straightaway and on to victory.
 Semenya was a full 10 metres back, but on the outside of traffic.
 As she went by, Montaño had slipped back to join a forward-moving Arzhakova.
 As Semenya went by, Montaño accelerated enough to separate herself from Arzhakova and held that until the finish in what would ordinarily be an also-ran position of fifth place.
-In the last 100, Semenya ran past the rest of the field, taking second place, but was too far behind to have a chance to catch Savinova; Poistogova edged a dying Jelimo for the bronze medal.
+In the last 100, Semenya ran past the rest of the field, taking second place, but was too far behind to have a chance to catch Savinova; Guliyev edged a slacking Jelimo for third place.